trgvy23/CinnamonBootcamp2023/README.md

 2. The object tracking process will begin automatically.

-3. The dashboard will display the video frames with tracked objects overlaid on them.
+3. The dashboard will display the video frames with tracked objects being highlighted.

 4. The number of the current frame, the number of objects being tracked, and the frames per second (FPS) will be displayed in the text area below the video.